royofer123/Ex_1_OS/README.md

 - compress(1)/gzip(1): Compress a large file to reduce its size.
 - gpg(1): Encrypt or decrypt a file for added security.
 - Two commands, myzip and myunzip, are implemented, each taking a parameter via argv.

+his program compresses a directory or file using tar, gzip, and gpg,
+    and then encrypts it with a passphrase provided by the user.

+    Usage: ./myzip <directory/file> <passphrase>

+    After using this, delete the file the orignal file that you used, and write the following command:
+    ./myunzip output.gpg <passphrase>
+    Now you will retrive your original file